 More Competition

-When I first launched an Arabic digital marketing agency nearly seven years ago, there was almost non-existent competition for Arabic keywords in Google paid search.
+When I first launched an Arabic digital marketing agency nearly 12 years ago, there was almost non-existent competition for Arabic keywords in Google paid search.
 At the time, even the most competitive industries didn’t have Arabic ads on the first page of a Google result for a specific keyword.
 Much has changed since then.
-Many industries and verticals now have Arabic keywords that trigger a full page of Arabic ads, and there will be far more in 2022 as the market has awoken to the opportunity.
+Many industries and verticals now have Arabic keywords that trigger a full page of Arabic ads, and there will be far more in 2024 as the market has awoken to the opportunity.

 Stricter Policing of Ad policies